-The following policies directly relate to processes and expectations of students in the nursing program.
+The following policies directly relate to processes and expectations of students in the nursing program(s).
 It is the student's responsibility to read this handbook and be familiar with these policies.
 Failure to do so does not negate any student responsibility related to violation of any of the policies.
-Failure to comply with any of the policies in this Handbook may result in a conference with the nursing faculty involving in the instruction and/or Department Chair of the Nursing Program with the student developing an action plan for behavioral change.
-Behaviors that are addressed with the student by the full-time or adjunct faculty but result in no change of behavior may result in and Administrative Failure (AF) and dismissal from the course or River Valley Nursing Program.
-An Administrative failure (AF) in one section of the course, results in failure of the entire nursing course.
-Safety or privacy violations during work-based clinical learning may result in the student being removed from the clinical setting, an Administrative Failure (AF) from the course, and dismissal from the nursing program.
+Failure to comply with any of the policies in this Handbook may result in disciplinary action up to and including dismissal from the course or River Valley Nursing Program.